dji-sdk/Mobile-SDK-Tutorial/Android-FPVDemo/en/FPVDemo/Part1/FPVDemo_Part1_en.md

 	...
 ~~~
-(2) After initiating the SDK API, we have to then connect to the drone.
+(2) After initiating the SDK API, we have to connect to the drone.
 In the 'onCreate' method, use the following line of code to connect to the aircraft.
 Make sure to call this method only after the code that activates your APP key.
 ~~~java
 	DJIDrone.connectToDrone(); // Connect to the drone
 ~~~
-(3) Now that the API has been initiated and we have connected to the drone, we can connect a video feed (if these two processes are not carried out first, calling API functions will have no result).
-Locate the **activity_fpv.xml** file (res/layout/activity_fpv.xml) and add the following **surfaceview** element code in the **activity_fpv.xml** file.
+(3) Now that the API has been initiated and we have connected to the drone, we can connect a video feed.
+If these two processes are not carried out first, calling API functions will have no result.
+Locate the **activity_fpv.xml** file (res/layout/activity_fpv.xml) and add the following **DjiGLSurfaceView** element code in the **activity_fpv.xml** file.
 ~~~xml
 	<dji.sdk.widget.DjiGLSurfaceView
 		android:id="@+id/DjiSurfaceView_02"
 		android:layout_width="fill_parent"
 		android:layout_height="fill_parent" />
 ~~~
-This adds a DjiGLSurfaceView element to our app.
 This view is responsible for displaying the video stream from the DJI drone.

 In your 'FPVActivity.java' file, in the FPVActivity class, add the objects as shown below.
 ~~~java